 Started in 2017/2018.
 The minimum number of credits to obtain the degree is 240 (4 years).

-The Doctoral Program in Food Sciences is a program in association between the Faculty of Science and Technology NOVA and the University of Évora.
+The Doctoral Program in Food Sciences is a program in association between the NOVA School of Science and Technology and the University of Évora.
 It is in line with the growing relevance of the food sector, coupled with the challenges of climate change, future prospects for sustainable global food needs as well as environmental constraints.
 It is therefore important to develop knowledge and skills to enable professionals to anticipate global challenges in upstream and downstream of the food sector (from producer to consumer) and to improve the performance and competitiveness of their products through innovative, intelligent processes promoting sustainable development.

 The learning objectives are shaped by the Bologna paradigm, fall under the Basic Law of the Education System, specifically meeting the Regulation of the Studies Cycle, leading to the Degree of Doctor by both HEIs involved, NOVA and UE. namely: